2023 New Zealand general election: Election date and schedule

 On 30 August 2023, Australian Prime Minister Anthony Albanese announced in Adelaide that the 2023 Australian Indigenous Voice referendum would be held on 14 October 2023.
 This means that tens of thousands of New Zealand Australians would be voting in two polls on the same day.
 Some have suggested that the referendum may have an impact on Māori issues in the New Zealand election.
 Australia has the largest number of New Zealand expats in the world, with 530,491 New Zealand-born people living in Australia as of the 2021 Australian census, making up 2.1% of Australia's total population.

-Parties and candidates
+Parties

 Political parties registered with the Electoral Commission can contest the general election as a party.
 To register, parties must have at least 500 financial members, an auditor, and an appropriate party name.
 A registered party may submit a party list to contest the party vote, and can have a party campaign expenses limit in addition to limits on individual candidates' campaigns.
 Unregistered parties and independents can contest the electorate vote only.

 Since the 2020 election, six parties have been deregistered: Mana on 5 May 2021, Advance New Zealand on 19 August 2021, Sustainable NZ on 15 December 2021, New Zealand TEA Party on 21 September 2022, New Zealand Social Credit Party on 28 February 2023, and Heartland New Zealand on 22 June 2023.